-The report for the year 2015-16 covers the donors' expenditures/disbursements in the four provinces of Pakistan.
-For reasons of consistency it does not include the donors' expenditures in AJK, though the data is available in the data provide by EAD.
+The report for the year 2017-18 covers the donors' expenditures/disbursements in the four provinces of Pakistan.
+For reasons of consistency it does not include the donors' expenditures in AJK, though its figure is available in the data provide by EAD.

-It is worthy to mention here that donor's expenditures/disbursements data were earlier downloaded from DAD which is no more maintained at EAD.
-Therefore, Data in the Table 16 has been made available from the respective donor agencies via EAD as per NHA data format.
+Data in the Table 16 has been made available from the respective donor agencies via EAD as per NHA data format.